SECTION 1. Chapter 111 of the General Laws is hereby amended following section 5R by inserting the following section:

-“Cleaning product”, a product intended for use for routine cleaning, including but not limited togeneral purpose cleaners, bathroom cleaners, glass cleaners, carpet cleaners, floor care products, and handsoaps.
+“Cleaning product”, a product intended for use for routine cleaning of schools, hospitals and other health care facilities, day care centers, and public housing, including general purpose cleaners, bathroom cleaners, glass cleaners, carpet cleaners, disinfectants, 12 floor care products, and hand soaps.

 “Commissioner”, the commissioner of the department of public health.

-“Environmentally preferable purchasing criteria”, refers to the use of standards for evaluating products that have been established by reputable third-party certifying organizations as specified by the Operational Services Division (OSD) in Massachusetts’ statewide contracts for safer cleaning products and related services.
-Such products shall be certified to show that, among other things, they are not toxic to humans and aquatic life, and do not contain any ingredients which are carcinogens or which are known to cause reproductive toxicity; are not corrosive to the skin or eyes, not a sensitizer, not combustible, and do not contribute to the production of photochemical smog, tropospheric ozone depletion, or poor indoor air quality; such products may not contain heavy metals or contain greater than 0.5% by weight of total phosphorus, and they shall exhibit ready biodegradability.
+“Environmentally preferable purchasing criteria,” means products which are not toxic to humans, and that do not contain any ingredients which are carcinogens or which are known to cause reproductive toxicity, is not corrosive to the skin or eyes, is not a sensitizer, is not combustible, does not contribute to the production of photochemical smog, tropospheric ozone, or poor indoor air quality, is not toxic to aquatic life, does not contain more than 0.5% by weight of total phosphorus, and which does exhibit biodegradability.

 “Public building” means any building owned, occupied, or used by any public entity including but not limited to the commonwealth and any county, city, town, or school district.

 “Public housing”, any federal, state or municipally subsidized housing or housing project.

 “School”, any educational institution including but not limited to any public or private elementary, middle, high school, junior college, college, university, school of medicine, or law school.